IkigaiLabsETH/Artbot/PROJECT-STRUCTURE.md

 The system is designed to be extensible in several ways:

-1. **New Categories**: Additional art direction files can be added to support new Magritte-inspired categories.
+1. **New Categories**: Additional art direction files can be added to support new Margritte-inspired categories.

 2. **Enhanced Agents**: The multi-agent system can be extended with new specialized agents.